SEDERS FOR YOU

 Permission is hereby granted to reproduce this material in any non-profit medium provided that its content is not altered and this notice is appended.
 We would appreciate receiving a copy of any publication in which it appears: Randi Spiegel, 48 Roosevelt Street, Roseland, NJ 07068 / rspieg{at_sign_here}yahoo.com

-Passover Round (to the tune of "Frere Jacques")
+Passover Round (tune of "Frere Jacques")

 by Randi Spiegel, Passover 1996